Digital Consumer Ad Profiles Targeting Music and Video Streamers

 The 20,000 Foot View: Digital music and video consumers navigate an increasingly nuanced landscape of content formats, from paywalled to ad-supported to social.
 Levels of engagement with new social formats vary considerably amongst weekly active users (WAUs) of three of the main music streaming services (Spotify, Apple Music and Amazon Prime Music) and video streaming services (Netflix, Amazon Prime Video and YouTube).
 It is vital to understand the variance in ad engagement on these services to plan effective campaigns in the evolving digital content ecosystem.
 This report informs tactical and targeted ad spending to reach digital’s most progressive consumers, and covers where to reach those who spend most of their digital content time behind paywalls.

-- Apple Music WAUs are most likely to watch Instagram stories follow their favourite brands on social media and listen to podcasts ads are in crisis, especially amongst Spotify and Amazon Prime Video WAUs, of whom do not pay attention to TV advertising
+- Apple Music are most likely to watch stories follow their favourite brands social media and listen to

-- Amazon Prime Music WAUs over-index in multiple audio content formats with listening to the radio, streaming music for free and listening to podcasts
+- Amazon Prime WAUs over-index in multiple audio formats with listening to the streaming music for free and to podcasts

-- WAUs across all six of the major music and video streaming services are still exposed to audio ads in abundance
+- WAUs across six of the major music video streaming services are still to audio ads in abundance

 Companies and brands mentioned in this report: Amazon Fashion, Amazon Prime Music, Amazon Prime Video, Amazon Studios, Apple Music, AT&T, Facebook, Facebook Messenger, Gimlet Media, Hulu, IMDb Freedive, Instagram, Netflix, Project Runway, Spotify, Spotify Premium, WhatsApp, YouTube